shengzhuyin/Neural-Radiance-Fields_Experiments/README.md

 walks in the NeRF latent space to determine if generative training disentangles semantically relevant attributes and learns properties such as color, zoom, and shape.
-We show that EditNeRF produces a latent space that is steerablet in color but can not produce zoomed-in/out object instances, which is expected based on the EditNeRF training procedure.
+We show that EditNeRF produces a latent space that is steerable in color but can not produce zoomed-in/out object instances, which is expected based on the EditNeRF training procedure.